iamnachoj/myFlix-client/README.md

 # Features
  - fully responsive built with React bootstrap
- - Easy scalability thanks to common UI patterns like the use of redux to manage the state
+ - Easy scalability thanks to common UI patterns like the use of Redux to manage the state
  - interaction to Mongo database.
  - UI patterns that follow best trends.